canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

 Run non-interactive upgrades
 ----------------------------

-**COU** provides a non-interactive mode which suppresses user prompts.
+**COU** provides a non-interactive mode which suppresses user prompts and automatically continue executing each planned steps.
 This option allows **COU** to be used by scripts or during upgrade testing.
 A quiet mode switch is also offered, which will only output error logs and a completion message to STDOUT.

 Usage examples
 ~~~~~~~~~~~~~~